I'm a provider

 The established surgical treatment for corneal disease is penetrating keratoplasty (PK), which involves the creation of a large central opening through the cornea and then filling the opening with full-thickness donor cornea that is sutured in place.
-Visual recovery after PK may take a year or more due to slow wound healing of the avascular full-thickness incision, and the procedure frequently results in irregular astigmatism due to the sutures and the full-thickness vertical corneal wound.
+Visual recovery after PK may take a year or more due to slow wound healing of the avascular full-thickness incision, and the procedure frequently results in irregular astigmatism due to sutures and the full-thickness vertical corneal wound.
 PK is associated with an increased risk of wound dehiscence, endophthalmitis, and total visual loss after relatively minor trauma for years after the index procedure.
 There is also risk of severe, sight-threatening complications such as expulsive suprachoroidal hemorrhage, in which the ocular contents are expelled during the operative procedure, as well as postoperative catastrophic wound failure.

 Eye Bank Association of America (EBAA) statistics show the number of EK cases in the United States increased from 1,429 in 2005 to 23,409 in 2012.
 EBAA estimated that, as of 2012, approximately one-half of corneal transplants performed in the United States were endothelial grafts.
 As with any new surgical technique, questions have been posed about long-term efficacy and the risk of complications.
 EK-specific complications include graft dislocations, endothelial cell loss, and rate of failed grafts.
 Long-term complications include increased intraocular pressure, graft rejection, and late endothelial failure.

 EK is a surgical procedure and, as such, is not subject to regulation by the U.S. Food and Drug Administration (FDA).
-Several microkeratomes have been cleared by FDA through the 510(k) process.
+Several microkeratomes have been cleared for marketing by FDA through the 510(k) process.

 Indications for Keratoprosthesis are discussed in a separate policy.

-Femtosecond laser-assisted corneal endothelial keratoplasty (FLEK) or femtosecond and excimer lasers-assisted endothelial keratoplasty (FELEK) are considered investigational.
+Femtosecond laser-assisted endothelial keratoplasty (FLEK) or femtosecond and excimer lasers-assisted endothelial keratoplasty (FELEK) are considered investigational.

 Endothelial keratoplasty is not medically necessary when endothelial dysfunction is not the primary cause of decreased corneal clarity.